segorov90/conflict/README.md

-# 3 items about me
+# 4 items about me

 i not love git
 i study Netology
 i have dog
+i not love cat